-When browsing a website that is database driven, requires a login, or is secured, you may see a "Session Expired" or "Session Has Expired" error.
-The causes of these error messages are detailed in the following sections.
+When browsing a database-driven website that requires a login or is secured, you may see a "Session Expired" or "Session Has Expired" error.
+The most common causes of these error messages are detailed below.

 Can I increase the length of time a session expires?

 A website session duration is measured and managed on the server, not your computer.
 Therefore, you cannot modify the remaining time of a web session.

 If you keep the session active by refreshing the page or running another script, it would keep the session active.
 However, falsely keeping a session open or keeping a session open for too long may be against the sites TOS (terms of service).

 If your Internet connection is unstable (e.g., periodically disconnects and reconnects); it can cause a website session to expire.
 When the Internet connection is lost, the website connection may be terminated, resulting in a session expired message if you try to access any page after reconnecting.

 If you connect to the Internet using a cable modem or wireless router, unplug the power cable for at least ten seconds.
 Then, plug in the power cable, allow the modem or router to turn on and reconnect to the Internet, and test if your Internet connection is more stable.